Gallai-Ramsey number of odd cycles with chords: Abstract

 \section{Abstract}

-A Gallai coloring of a complete graph is an edge-coloring such that no triangle has all its edges colored differently.
-A Gallai $k$-coloring is a Gallai coloring that uses $k$ colors.
-Given a graph $H$ and an integer $k\geq 1$, the Gallai-Ramsey number $GR_k(H)$ of $H$ is the least positive integer $N$ such that every Gallai $k$-coloring of the complete graph $K_N$ contains a monochromatic copy of $H$.
-Let $C_n$ denote a cycle on $n$ vertices.
-In this paper, we first improve the known upper bound on the Gallai-Ramsey numbers of even cycles by showing that $GR_k( C_{2n})\le (n-1)k+2n+2$ for all $k\geq 1$ and $n\geq 3$.
-We then use the new upper bound to completely determine the Gallai-Ramsey numbers of all odd cycles.
-That is, we prove that $GR_k(C_{2n+1})=n\cdot 2^k+1$ for all $k\geq 1$ and $n\geq 3$. \footnote{The third author of this paper announced the results obtained in paper at the 2018 International Conference on Graphs, Artificial Intelligence and Complex Networks, July 27-31, 2018, at Qinghai Normal University, Xining, China.
-All five authors of a recent paper (see arXiv:1808.09245, submitted on August 28, 2018) attended the same conference.
-Two of them, Ingo Schiermeyer and Colton Magnant, attended the presentation and had a conversation with the third author afterwards.
-They were therefore well aware of our results, and of our intention to submit shortly after the conference, prior to their recent paper on the Gallai-Ramsey numbers of odd cycles.}\\
+A Gallai coloring is a coloring of the edges of a complete graph without rainbow triangles, and a Gallai $k$-coloring is a Gallai coloring that uses at most $k$ colors.
+For an integer $k\geq 1$, the Gallai-Ramsey number $GR_k(H)$ of a given graph $H$ is the least positive integer $N$ such that every Gallai $k$-coloring of the complete graph $K_N$ contains a monochromatic copy of $H$.
+Let $C_m$ denote the cycle on $m\ge4$ vertices and let $\Theta_m$ denote the family of graphs obtained from $C_m$ by adding an additional edge joining two non-consecutive vertices.
+We prove that $GR_k(\Theta_{2n+1})=n\cdot 2^k+1$ for all $k\geq 1$ and $n\geq 3$.
+This implies that $GR_k(C_{2n+1})=n\cdot 2^k+1$ all $k\geq 1$ and $n\geq 3$.
+Our result yields a unified proof for the Gallai-Ramsey number of all odd cycles on at least five vertices.